coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 ## Implement Azure security (15-20%)

+### Implement user authentication and authorization

+- **_implement OAuth2 authentication_**

+- **_create and implement shared access signatures_**

+- **_register apps and use Azure Active Directory to authenticate users_**

+- **_control access to resources by using role-based access controls (RBAC)_**

+	You control access to resources using Azure RBAC by creating role assignments, which control how permissions are enforced.
+You can think of these elements as "who", "what", and "where".
+	- _Security principal_ (who): A security principal is just a fancy name for a user, group, or application that you want to grant access to.
+	- _Role definition_ (what you can do): A role definition is a collection of permissions.
+	- _Scope_ (where): Scope is where the access applies to.

+### Implement secure cloud solutions

+- **_secure app configuration data by using the App Configuration and KeyVault API_**

+- **_manage keys, secrets, and certificates by using the KeyVault API_**

+	Key Vault access has two facets: the management of the Key Vault itself (_management plane_), and accessing the data contained in the Key Vault (_data plane_)

+- **_implement Managed Identities for Azure resources_**

 ## Monitor, troubleshoot, and optimize Azure solutions (10-15%)

 ## Connect to and consume Azure services and third-party services (25-30%)